 High performance size-exclusion chromatography (HP-SEC)

-High performance size-exclusion chromatography (HP-SEC), also known as gel-filtration chromatography, is a well-established, robust and highly versatile technique for the characterization and quantification of protein monomers, fragments and aggregates.
+High performance size-exclusion chromatography (HP-SEC) is a well-established, robust and highly versatile technique for the characterization and quantification of protein monomers, fragments and aggregates.

 HP-SEC is commonly employed in all stages of research and development of biopharmaceuticals.
-It is highly valuable during formulation development, stability studies and forced degradation studies.
-It is a common technique used for batch release testing and at Coriolis, it can be offered in full GMP compliance.
+It is highly valuable during formulation development, stability studies and forced degradation studies, but is most frequently used for batch release testing.
+Coriolis offers HP-SEC also in full GMP compliance.